mokdevel/DarcMods/DarcMissions/README.md

 bool showHint : Show players a hint with details about the missions
 ```
 ## dc_missionConfig_Hunter.json - Hunter
+AIs are hunting you and following you.
+They will receive regularly information about where the closest player.
+The location is known to them with an error of rndDistanceToPlayer.
+You can outrun them by going further than maxDistanceToPlayer.

 Example: [dc_missionConfig_Hunter.json](https://github.com/mokdevel/DarcMods/blob/main/DarcMissions/ExampleConfigs/dc_missionConfig_Hunter.json)
 ```
-array<int> groupCount = {1, 2};
-int minDistanceToPlayer;			//Hunter group minimum distance to player for spawn int maxDistanceToPlayer;			//...max distance int rndDistanceToPlayer;			//The error on the location where AI thinks you are.
-(0..rndDistanceToPlayer)
+array int groupCount : Amount of AI groups of characters to spawn. (min, max) int minDistanceToPlayer : Hunter group minimum distance to player for spawn int maxDistanceToPlayer : ..max distance int rndDistanceToPlayer : The error on the location where AI thinks you are.
+(0..rndDistanceToPlayer).

-ref array<string> groupTypes = {}; 				//Types of AI groups
-int AISkill;
-float AIperception
+array string groupTypes : The prefab names of AI groups or characters.
+The AI is randomly picked from this list. int AISkill : Skill for AI (0-100).
+See SCR_AICombatComponent and EAISkill. float AIperception : How quickly AI reacts to danger.
+See SCR_AICombatComponent for details on perception factors.
 ```